rezamarzban/AI-Hello/README.md

 "./neurons-model"

+Before running above command, Do these:
+1- Check your device RAM size will be high as necessary, Other wise program will be closed.
+2- Update system certificates by running "sudo apt-get install ca-certificates" command.

 In this case you do not need to installing Python compiler and its modules especially heavy AI "tensorflow" module.

 Unfortunately, Because of some solutions single binary executable file is not available for "predict.py" currently.
 We solve it at the future!